ivan1993spb/snake-server/README.md

 ## Installation

+There are many options to get Snake-Server.
 You can download server binary, build server from source or pull server docker image.
+See below.

 ### Download and install binary